KIT-ISAS/iviz/iviz_roslib/README.md

 // set the master uri: check ROS_MASTER_URI first, else use the given value Uri masterUri = RosClient.EnvironmentMasterUri ?? new Uri("http://192.168.0.220:11311");

-// set our own uri: check ROS_HOSTNAME and ROS_IP first, then use the IP address of the wifi/ethernet interface Uri callerUri = TryGetCallerUri();
+// set our own uri: TryGetCallerUriFor checks first ROS_HOSTNAME, then ROS_IP, then check the interfaces for an address that can access the master uri
+// if none are found, use the given uri
+Uri callerUri = TryGetCallerUriFor(masterUri, 7614) ?? new Uri("http://192.168.0.2:7614");

 // set the name of our node
 string callerId = "/iviz_test";